Vinodiversity is a project of Darby Higgs, a Melbourne based wine writer and enthusiast.

 Better wines or more interesting wines?

 For each wine lover a better wine is one that she enjoys more than another.
-For example, Vermentino is an interesting wine for Australians to try but it is fairly humdrum for Sardinians.
+For example, Vermentino is an interesting, even exciting wine for Australians to try, but it is fairly humdrum for Sardinians.

 This site aims to cover the wines made in Australia from grape varieties that are not in the mainstream.
 The border between mainstream and alternative is fuzzy, and I have erred on the side of including varieties rather than excluding them.